 Gene expression Analysis is at the core of most of our projects at Genevia Technologies (more about our expression analyses here).
 There are two main assays yielding transcriptome-wide gene expression profiles of a tissue or culture, namely expression microarrays and next-generation RNA-sequencing.

 A quick glance at Google Trends shows how microarrays, as a Google search topic, have steadily decreased in popularity since their heyday in the early 2000s.
 RNA-seq however, having been in wide use for much of the past decade, still continues its rise in popularity.

 The switch: the popularity of Google search topics “Microarray” and “RNA-Seq” since 2004 illustrates the technological shift in transcriptomic measurements.
 (Source: Google Trends)

 This technological switch in gene expression profiling is no surprise, considering what RNA-seq enables:

-- detecting novel, unannotated genes
+- detection of novel, unannotated genes

 The real question here is: when, if ever, does it make sense to use microarrays instead of RNA-sequencing?